- Application & Interview Preparation

 - Jump Start Week

-- Resumes and Cover Letters That Get Results - Strategies and mechanics for constructing a legal resume and cover letter are covered.
+- Group Counselor Meetings – Students will participate in group meetings with their assigned counselor.
+Strategies and mechanics for constructing a legal resume and cover letter are covered.

 - Interview Demonstration – Attendees will have the opportunity to observe a demonstration interview of a Moritz student by the hiring partner of a local firm.